Donald Trump Promises GOP Will Be The ‘Party Of Healthcare’

 “The Republican Party will become ‘The Party of Healthcare!'” he tweeted earlier this afternoon.

-Trump’s announcement comes one day after the Justice Department sided with a ruling from U.S. District Judge Reed O’Connor, who, last December, ruled that the Affordable Care Act’s individual mandate was unconstitutional.
+Trump’s announcement comes one day after the Department of Justice sided with a ruling from U.S. District Judge Reed O’Connor, who, last December, ruled that the Affordable Care Act’s individual mandate was unconstitutional.

-Trump also reiterated his stance when speaking to reporters outside the Capitol.
+Trump also reiterated his stance when speaking to reporters outside of the Capitol.

-“Let me just tell you exactly what my message is: The Republican Party will soon be known as the party of health care.
+“Let me just tell you exactly what my message is: the Republican Party will soon be known as the party of health care.
 You watch,” Trump stated.

 After abandoning Obamacare in court, Trump says GOP will be "party of healthcare!" https://t.co/KM5LqpLbJq pic.twitter.com/arYiy13WOs